datareel/datareel/load_balancer/README.txt

 directs all traffic from the 172.31.1.0/24 network to lbnode3.
 All other incoming traffic will use round robin connections to node 1 through 4.

+NOTE: Name looks for hostnames can cause performance issues.
+If you need to disable name look ups, edit your DRLB configuration file and change the following:

+[LBSERVER]
+...
+resolve_assigned_hostnames = 0

+Once disabled, the route rules will only use the IP address of the incoming connection.

 The assignment rules file is read when the DRLB server starts or is restarted.
 Changes to the rules file requires a service restart to